 It’s not simple.

-- Challenge.
 Nobody really lives without challenging themselves.
 When I go for a hunt, I have prepared for months.
 I’ve researched, secured tags, gathered equipment, made food, exercised, loosed thousands of arrows, and made a variety of plans to up the odds of success.
 I go into the mountains to compete against no one but myself.
 Often times I find myself alone in the most challenging terrain for extended periods of time with absolutely no one to talk to.
 I watch, wait, hike, climb, sweat, freeze, eat, drink, and sleep, just to do it all again the next day.
 I live among the animals for days, sometimes weeks.
 I decide which animal I should take by the challenge presented, often passing on bucks too close to the truck or trail and opting for a longer, tougher hunt where success isn’t guaranteed.
 Sometimes I’ll endure mind numbing hours sitting in my tent because I can’t get out due to weather.

-- Tradition.
 I grew up hunting and I fell in love with it early in life.
-From chasing small game such as rabbits, quail and various game birds, I feel hunting is and always will be deeply engrained in my soul.
-It’s taught me so many life lessons, I feel compelled to pass these lessons on to my daughters.
+Hunting is and always will be deeply ingrained in my soul.
+It’s taught me so many life lessons that I feel compelled to pass these lessons on to my daughters.
 The tradition of heading out into the mountains with my father at a young age is something I’ll always have fond memories of.
-Those were the days I learned to pay attention, to work hard to earn my success, to endure and never give up.
+Those were the days I learned to pay attention, to work hard, earn my success, to endure and never give up.
 I now know the absolute importance of those days afield as they made me who I am today.